mermoldy/tofu-http-backend/README.md

 }
 ```

-Run the server using Docker with the following command:
+Run the server using Docker with the following command, using the pre-built image:

 ```console
 $~ docker run -it -p 8000:8000 -e TOFU_HTTP_USERNAME=testscalr -e TOFU_HTTP_PASSWORD=testscalr mermoldy/tofu-http-server:0.1.0